luikore/triez/readme.md

 end
 ```

-By default, *triez* store signed integers within 64bits, you can use them as weights, counts or database IDs.
-It won't cost any time in GC marking phase.
+\* Note: By default, *triez* store signed integers within 64bits, you can use them as weights, counts or database IDs.
 In case you need to store arbitrary object in a node, use `obj_value: true`:

 ``` ruby
 t = Triez.new obj_value: true